WilliamRudgard/williamrudgard.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior postdoctoral researcher in global health at the University of Oxford’s Department of Social Policy and Intervention ([DSPI](https://www.spi.ox.ac.uk/)), a Research Associate at the Centre for Social Science Research, University of Cape Town, and a Research Fellow at Nuffield College, Oxford.
+I am a senior postdoctoral researcher in global health at the University of Oxford’s Department of Social Policy and Intervention ([DSPI](https://www.spi.ox.ac.uk/)), a Research Associate at the University of Cape Town's Centre for Social Science Research ([CSSR](https://humanities.uct.ac.za/cssr)), and a Research Fellow at Nuffield College, Oxford.

 I specialise in social interventions to improve child and adolescent wellbeing in Africa, with a particular focus on cash transfers and community health workers.